The Campus SaVE Act (SaVE)

 Sexual assault remains a significant problem on college campuses, despite the fact that federal law guarantees all students the right to an education free from sexual harassment and sexual violence.

-Is Your Campus Compliant with Campus SaVE?
+Is Your Campus Compliant with the Campus SaVE Act?

 Your institution must be committed to maintaining a safe work and academic environment free from sexual misconduct of any form.
 A violation of this commitment is in violation of the Campus Sexual Violence Elimination (SaVE) Act.
 Such violations are grounds for disciplinary actions, up to and including dismissal from the institution.

-How to Comply with the SaVE Act
+How to Comply with the Campus SaVE Act

 "These new rules require institutions to ensure that students and employees have vital information about crime on campus and the services and protections available to victims if a crime does occur, which will be significant assets in addressing the growing problems of sexual assault, domestic violence, dating violence, and stalking on our nation's campuses."

-SaVE Act Requirements
+Campus SaVE Act Requirements